 Which Method Is Best?

+What is the best top dressing for lawns?
 There are two popular methods for topdressing a lawn.
 These are the dry method and the wet method.

 The dry method is simpler but less effective.
 You spread the top dressing material over the surface of the lawn and then rake it in.
 This method is best for leveling an uneven lawn and filling in holes and divots.